-J.5.2.3.9 Unless otherwise determined by the panel the Workgroup shall develop and adopt its own internal working procedures for the conduct of its business.
+J.58 Unless otherwise determined by the panel the workgroup shall develop and adopt its own internal working procedures for the conduct of its business.

-J.5.2.3.10 A Workgroup Report will be submitted to the panel responding to the matters detailed in the terms of reference and in accordance with the timetable set out in the terms of reference and will indicate the issues and views which arose in the Workgroup discussions and any recommendations made.
+J.59 A workgroup report will be submitted to the panel responding to the matters detailed in the terms of reference and in accordance with the timetable set out in the terms of reference and will indicate the issues and views which arose in the workgroup discussions and any recommendations made.

-J.5.2.3.11 If a Workgroup is unable to reach agreement on any such matter, the Workgroup Report must reflect the views of the members of the Workgroup.
+J.60 If a workgroup is unable to reach agreement on any such matter, the workgroup report must reflect the views of the members of the workgroup.

-J.5.2.3.12 The Workgroup Report will be circulated in draft form to the Workgroup members for a period of not less than 5 business days for comment.
-Any unresolved comments made shall be reflected in the final Workgroup Report.
+J.61 The workgroup report will be circulated in draft form to the workgroup members for a period of not less than 5 business days for comment.
+Any unresolved comments made shall be reflected in the final workgroup report.

-J.5.2.3.13 The final Workgroup Report shall be submitted to the panel.
-Upon receipt of the Workgroup Report, the Secretary shall as soon as reasonably practicable:
+J.62 The final workgroup report shall be submitted to the panel.
+Upon receipt of the workgroup report, the Secretary shall as soon as reasonably practicable: